JuliaPreludes/Try.jl/README.md

 EAFP-based strategy is useful for reducing the complexity of library extension interface.

-(Implementation details: In Try.jl, each "EAFP-compatible" function is declared with `Try.@function f` instead of `function f end`.
-It is defined as an instance of a subtype of `Tryable <: Function` and not as an instance of a "direct" subtype of `Function`.)
+(Usage notes: An "EAFP-compatible" function can be declared with `Try.@function f` instead of `function f end`.
+It automatically defines a catch-all fallback method that returns an `Err{<:NotImplementedError}`.)

 #### Side notes on `hasmethod` and `applicable` (and `invoke`)